danwing/referee/draft-wing-settle-referee.md

 ---
-title: "A Referee to Authenticate Home Servers"
+title: "A Referee to Authenticate Servers in Local Domains"
 abbrev: "Referee"
 category: std